kariy/jin/README.md

 ## Note

-_If you are using a RPC provider like INFURA, you might want to update the rate limits depending on the total of blocks you are querying because the requests will be done in parallel._
+_If you are using a RPC provider like INFURA, you might have to update the rate limits depending on the total of blocks you are querying because the requests will be done in parallel._